The 16th Annual Imagine Science Film Festival will take place in October 13-20, 2023.

-ISFF seeks all films that address scientific or technological themes and stories, or that have a leading character who is a scientist, engineer, or mathematician.
+ISFF is always thrilled to received films that address scientific or technological themes and stories, or that have a leading character who is a scientist, engineer, or mathematician.

 SUBMISSIONS need to adhere to the underlying requirement of IMAGINE SCIENCE which is that science and/or scientists need to be presented in a narrative framework - in a compelling yet credible manner.

 Submissions must be in English or have English subtitles, and there must be a preview AND screening copy available in English or with English subtitles, excepting music videos and films without dialogue.

 If your film is accepted, ISFF generally screens from digital files.
 We may also be able to discuss screening in other formats as allowed by our venues and programming each year.

 DEADLINES, FEES & NOTIFICATION